Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Results

 \subsection{Empirical observation}

 Overall, measurements taken from N23, S24 and K20 datasets showcase an intriguing interconnection between bubble centring and liquid viscosity in horizontal slug flow.\footnote{Since the three datasets' $\muL$-ranges do not overlap, the following designations regarding ``levels'' of HVL may prove useful: N23=low; S24=medium; K20=high.} Data from N23 are plotted in two batches of figures: \ref{fig:08}, \ref{fig:09} and \ref{fig:10} in this section; \ref{fig:26}, \ref{fig:27} and \ref{fig:28} in \ref{sec:A2}.
 The former plots relate $\oyOD$, $\oyTD$ and $\oyN$ to $\muL$ for fixed values of $\Fr$.
 Using set notation $\mathrm{i.j}$ defined in \S\ref{sec:2.1} wherein fixed $\mathrm{i}$- and $\mathrm{j}$-values correspond to fixed $\Fr$- and $\muL$-values, respectively, these plots display the evolution of $\oy$-metrics for lines of changing $\mathrm{j}$ and constant $\mathrm{i}$.
-Appended plots show the opposite\textemdash $\oy$-metrics versus $\Fr$ for fixed levels of $\muL$; or, lines of constant $\mathrm{j}$ and variable $\mathrm{i}$.
+Appended plots show the opposite: $\oy$-metrics versus $\Fr$ for fixed levels of $\muL$; or, lines of constant $\mathrm{j}$ and variable $\mathrm{i}$.
+Since diameter $D$ is constant within datasets, changing or fixed $\Fr$ in the plots described above represents changing or fixed mixture velocity $\um$ (owing to equation \ref{eqn:01}).
+Also, because superficial velocity ratio $\gamma$ is unknown for the majority of N23 cases (see \S\ref{sec:2.1}), the impact of selectively changing $\uGS$ or $\uLS$ on centring extent cannot be determined; as such, the plots shown here are the best possible depictions of centring-relationality.
 Tail-centring ($\oyT$) values from N23 are uniformly either small or null; therefore, they are provided in table \ref{tab:02} using binary designations (i.e., any tail centring or none).
 For reference, all of the data gathered in this study, along with case-level parameterization, are given in appended table \ref{tab:6}.